fasyamazaya/FindMyTelU-PHP_Project/README.md

-# Laravel 8 Places Map with Google Maps API and Adminpanel
+# Laravel 8 FindMyTelU Project = Places Map with Google Maps API and Adminpanel

+## In collaborations with Zahwa Dewi Artika

-Transformed [free WordPress theme Directory Starter](https://wpgeodirectory.com/downloads/directory-starter/) into fully manageable Laravel 8 project with adminpanel generated with [QuickAdminPanel](https://quickadminpanel.com), to manage all the places.
+This project is transformed [free WordPress theme Directory Starter](https://wpgeodirectory.com/downloads/directory-starter/) into fully manageable Laravel 8 project with adminpanel generated with [QuickAdminPanel](https://quickadminpanel.com) to manage all the places.

+## Purposes
+Due to course project assignment "Aplikasi Berbasis Web" in semester 6 = Create website related to the campus environment using HTML, Javascript, css, bootstrap, and so on.

 ## Features

-- __Adminpanel__ with administrator user managing places and categories
+- __Adminpanel__ with administrator user managing places, categories, and user settings.
-- __Registration__ for place owners who can manage their own places - with __multi-tenancy__ included
+- __Registration__ for new members who are defaulted to user status.
 - Adminpanel uses Google Places API with autocomplete to __automatically get coordinates from address__
-- Adminpanel uses [Spatie Opening Hours package](https://github.com/spatie/opening-hours) to manage working hours
 - Front-end uses Google Maps API to __view the map of places__